-Note Number 1: The development of the lands within Sandyford Business District is dependent on a significant shift in transport modal choice in favour of access by sustainable travel modes and on upgrading environmental services
+Note Number 2: The development of the lands within Sandyford Business District is dependent on a significant shift in transport modal choice, on upgrading environmental services and on the Council's ability to acquire land for open space.

 The ability of the Council to bring forward infrastructure will be determined by the availability of funding.
 Progress in these areas will impact on decisions made by the Planning Authority.